d-morrison/IntroStatActivities/_book/06-A08-inference-1cat_simulation-continued.md

 ### Steps of the statistical investigation process

-We will work through a five-step process to complete a hypothesis test for a single proportion, first introduced in the Martian Alphabet Activity in week 1.
+In today's activity we will continue with steps 4 and 5 in the statistical investigation process.
+We will continue to assess the Helper-Hinderer study from last class.

 * **Ask a research question** that can be addressed by collecting data.
 What are the researchers trying to show?